BIANCO PROJECT

 Highlights

-• 3,735-hectare property covers large carbonatite complex within an area known for significant niobium mineralization.
+• 3,735-hectare property covers large carbonatite complex within an area known reported niobium mineralization.

 • Located in Northern Ontario approximately midway between the Schryburt Lake and Big Beaver House Carbonatite projects, both with known niobium (Nb) and rare earth (REE) mineralization.